What do I do if I have not met the ESSA requirements for membership and or accreditation?

 All appeal applications must be in writing and received by ESSA within 30 working days of ESSA sending formal written notification of the outcome.

 for information on fees and to ensure your application for an appeal is lodged correctly.

 Graduate Entry Assessment – Not yet met outcome

 Applicants who have applied for a Graduate Entry (GE) assessment for the purposes of entering a post-graduate clinical exercise physiology course and have received a letter from ESSA with a ‘not yet met requirements’ outcome will be required to address any deficits prior to applying for exercise physiology accreditation (AEP).
 To address these deficits please see below.

 For applicants requiring further study:

 To address study area deficits, university study must be undertaken at the minimum of an AQF Level 7 qualification (the equivalent of a Bachelor’s degree qualification).
 This may be completed as part of a university course or as non-award units.

-For applicants requiring further apparently healthy practicum:
+For applicants requiring further exercise science practicum:

-Please see the AEP Practicum Guide
+Please see the Practicum Guide

 ESSA recommends approaching your current or prospective education provider to discuss options for addressing the deficits outlined in the GE outcome letter.